orbitalfoundation/cloudreef-sim/README.md

-# Reef Sim

-This is a a coastal reef ecology simulation.This model includes an island fishing village with people, boats, fish and coral.
-Uses 3js for visualization and claude/aider for development.
+# Cloudreef-Sim - Nov 2024

+This demo exercises a few distinct ideas:

+- How well can tools like Claude/Aider reason about source code, specifically for agent based sims?
+- Can these tools be used for building simulations more easily and accessibly?
+- Can we build any kind of visually appealing, reasonably fast toy simulation?

+In this demo we stage a conceptual island reef ecology, with land and water.
+There are 'homes' with people, boats, fish.
+In the morning the fisher-folk go the boats and fish, and in the evening they return home.
+Fish reproduce at a rate, and require food.

 See a demo at https://orbitalfoundation.github.io/cloudreef-sim/